kjmurph/Improving-the-biological-realism-of-predator-prey-size-relationships-/README.md

 The size structured model code is in `PZCeF Model.R` and the script to run the model is `Run Model.Rmd`.

-Functions to extract diet, abundance, biomass etc data from the mmodels are in `Functions BioLett.R`
+Functions to extract diet, abundance, biomass etc data from the models are in `Functions BioLett.R`

-It is inevitable I have missed a file or two, so please get in touch if you need any additional information or assistance.
+It is inevitable I have missed something, so please get in touch if you need any additional information or assistance.